Solange’s Ode To Her Late Uncle Johnny Is Heartwarming & Heartbreaking - NewsBreak

 Uncle Johnny’s death came at a difficult time for Solange, losing her best friend Marsai and childhood therapist right after.

-Both Beyoncé and Solange remember how impactfcul their Uncle Johnny had been to them growing up.
-So much that Queen Bey decided to celebrate his legacy with her Renaissance release and Solange to share with the world how moved she was by his contributions.
+Both Beyoncé and Solange remember how impactful their Uncle Johnny had been to them growing up.
+So much so that Queen Bey decided to celebrate his legacy with her Renaissance release and Solange to share with the world how moved she was by his contributions.

 Though fans weren’t graced with the presence of Uncle Johnny, his legacy lives on through their music.